PavanRangani/docs/docs/devops/assets/backup-restore.md

 - Destroys current environment
 - Restores data and services versions from the given archive.

+> If the backup archive is not found in local directory, it would attempt to download from the S3 bucket and than restore it.
+If not found, it would fail

+### How to restore from Glacier Deep Archive?
+- Login to AWS S3 console
+- Look for archive for your specific date in S3 directory `daily-backup`
+- Get the timestamp/backupID from the file name (e.g It is in pattern at prod-{backupID}.tar.gz)
+- Run the below Jenkins job with that ID as input.

 ### Jenkins job
 - [restore-environment](https://athena-jenkins.clariusgroup.com/view/athena-common/job/backup-environment/)

 ## Extreme scenarios